IJW2021/MyPortfolio/RMPP/Unit08.md

 Briefly interpret your findings.
 What do these results tell you about the relative effectiveness of the two weight-reducing diets?

 What the data tells us about the two diets is that the mean weightloss for Diet A is 5.341, and the mean weightloss for Diet B is 3.710.
-From the supplied data this indicates that those subjects on Diet A are lose more weight than those on Diet B. The standard deviation  of Diet B is greater than the standard deviation of Diet A. This indicates that Diet A has less deviation than that of Diet B, and from this we can conclude that the results for diet A's data are more valid.
+From the supplied data this indicates that those subjects on Diet A  have a greater weight reduction than those on Diet B. The standard deviation  of Diet B is greater than the standard deviation of Diet A. This indicates that Diet A has less deviation than that of Diet B, and from this we can conclude that the results for diet A's data are more valid.